ace-dent/demo-toybox/NOVA2024/readme.md

 21:15 Now optimize the print stream for drawing the logo.
 21:30 Break!
 23:15 Work a bit on presentation.
 Let's get this vertically centered!
 128-(3*8*2)=80.
 Need 40px at top- 5 rows (single spaced).
 Repeat line feeds "\*5\n" → "¹5\n" →  vertical cursor move "⁴🅾️" approx.
+00:08 Fixed typo breakage.
+Trying to pick some nicer colors and make things look nicer with teletype printing.